Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/tp_fsdp.rst

 Effective use cases
 *******************

-In the toy example above, the parallelization is configured to work within single machine across multiple GPUs.
+In the toy example above, the parallelization is configured to work within a single machine across multiple GPUs.
 However, in practice the main use case for 2D parallelism is in multi-node training, where one can effectively combine both methods to maximize throughput and model scale.
 Since tensor-parallelism requires blocking collective calls, fast GPU data transfers are essential to keep throughput high and therefore TP is typically applied across GPUs within a machine.
 On the other hand, FSDP by design has the advantage that it can overlap GPU transfers with the computation (it can prefetch layers).